-Tools of the trade – the instruments we use to assess your jewellery
+Tools of the trade – the instruments we use to assess your jewellery and precious stones

 Jewellery valuation and gemmology are very specialised fields.
 Accurately examining and appraising jewellery and gemstones takes years of practice.
 It also require specialist tools – more than you might think!
 Here are a few of the tools we use at Wellington Jewellery Valuations to give you the most accurate and detailed valuation possible.